lokf06/python-automate/README.md

-# automated web data scraping and data analytics by python code
+# web data scraping and data analytics by python code